A harm-reduction approach to address substance use disorders.

 To help interpret the law and provide additional recommendations, the Idaho Department of Health and Welfare developed a guidance document as a resource for organizations establishing and operating a safer syringe program in Idaho.
 View Recommendations

-Safer syringe programs are encouraged to register with the department at least thirty (30) days prior to conducting syringe exchange activities.
-Registration is a way for the department to ensure that Idaho safer syringe programs meet state and national guidance.
-Only registered safer syringe programs will be eligible to received funding from the department.
+Safer syringe programs are encouraged to register with the department at least 30 days before conducting syringe exchange activities.
+Registration allows the department to ensure that Idaho safer syringe programs meet state and national guidance.
+Only registered safer syringe programs will be eligible to receive funding from the department.

 A safer syringe program will be asked for the following at registration:

 - Communication summary - Must include a list of community stakeholders engaged, major points, and proposed plans for safer syringe program implementation.